About the client

 With experience on both the client and the vendor side of software development projects, CIO Maria Artamonova appreciates how successful the Utkonos ONLINE-DataArt relationship has been:

 “I don’t believe in love at first sight for a vendor.
 Like in any partnership, there was a period of getting used to each other, aligning and managing expectations.
-After that period, I can say it is one our most successful partnerships.
+After that period, I can say it is one of our most successful partnerships.

 I have worked on the software vendor side prior to working for Utkonos ONLINE, and I know all the typical problems for the client that an outsourcing arrangement can present.
 With DataArt, I do not see those.”